zuavra/nginx-ip-whitelister/README.md

 * If any GeoIP allow countries are defined and the IP is not private and doesn't match any of them, request is rejected.
 * If any GeoIP deny countries are defined and the IP is not private and matches any of them, request is rejected.
 * If the IP is found in the whitelist and has not expired (subject to both sliding and fixed timeout), the last access timestamp is updated, request is approved.
-* If the visitor's URL key doesn't match any of the keys provided in `.env` or via headers, request is rejected.
+* If the visitor's URL key doesn't match any of the defined keys, request is rejected.
 * If any TOTP secrets are defined and the visitor's URL TOTP code doesn't match any of them, request is rejected.
 * The IP is added to the whitelist with a creation timestamp and a last access timestamp, request is approved.